FarmData2/FarmData2/components/README.md

   - describe its use...

+- modify `.vue` file as appropriate.
+- modify the `.comp.cy.js` file as appropriate.
+  - See component testing below...

 ## Component Structure

 ### Template

-- Each component will be one or more [_Form Group_](https://bootstrap-vue-next.github.io/bootstrap-vue-next/docs/components/form-group) elements.
+- Many components will be one or more [_Form Group_](https://bootstrap-vue-next.github.io/bootstrap-vue-next/docs/components/form-group) elements.

   - the label for a required input element is followed by `<sup v-if="required" class="text-danger">*</sup>`.

+- Each input element must have:

+  - `<BFormValidFeedback>`
+  - `<BFormInvalidFeedback>`
+  - `v-bound to a prop`

+- Elements must also have:
 - `id` must be set for each input element.
+- All testable elements in the component must have a `data-cy` attribute.
-  - every input element must have a `data-cy` attribute.
+  - e.g. every input element must have a `data-cy` attribute.
-  - `aria-describedby` must be set for each input element.
 - `BRow` and `BCol` can be used to create more complex layouts.
 - `BFormSelect` elements should begin with `{ value: null, text: '' }`.
   - to allow them to be blank when form is reset.

-- All testable elements in the component must have a `data-cy` attribute.
+- attributes on element should appear in the order:
+  - id
+  - data-cy
+  - classes, properties
+  - v-if / v-show
+  - v-model
+  - v-bind
+  - v-on

 ### Script